TR2M: Transferring Monocular Relative Depth to Metric Depth with Language Descriptions and Dual-Level Scale-Oriented Contrast: Experiments

-All our experiments were conducted on NVIDIA RTX4090 GPUs.
+\paragraph{Implementation Details} All experiments were conducted on NVIDIA RTX4090 GPUs.
 We use the AdamW~\cite{loshchilov2017decoupled} optimizer with a batch size of 8.
 Learning rate is set to $1 \times 10^{-5}$ with a decay of $0.9$ every epoch.
 We train our model for 20 epochs and the hyperparameters $\lambda$, $\lambda_1$, $\lambda_2$, $\lambda_3$ and $\lambda_4$ are set to $0.15$, $1$, $0.5$, $0.1$ and $0.01$, respectively.
-Unless otherwise specified, we use Depth Anything-Small as our frozen relative depth model.
+The number of learnable Scale Embeddings is 256.
+We use Depth Anything-Small as our frozen relative depth model.
 We use the Vit-L/14 model from CLIP~\cite{radford2021learning} and the ViT-L model from DINOv2~\cite{oquab2023dinov2} as our frozen text and image encoder, respectively.
+Note that all evaluation metrics on our proposed method and baselines are conducted \textbf{without any post-processing} like scale alignment or median scaling for strict evaluation on the metric scale.